internetarchive/dweb-mirror/USING.md

 ## Managing crawling

-Crawl control is still under development (as of June 2019),

 If you click on the "Settings" button, it should bring up a page of settings to control Crawling.
+This page is still under development (as of June 2019).

 On here you will see a list of crawls, (currently just one).
 You should get useful information about status, any errors etc.